mncmb/ninevox/mallab/readme.md

 ![disable_netadapter](../pics/virtualbox_file_manager_file-view.jpg)

+Alternatively, you can start up the ssh server on remnux and just `ssh` from your host to it and copy files with `scp`.

 ## remnux start inetsim
 let remnux act as a fake router that responds to all ips (`iptables`), replies to DNS requests with its own IP (`fakedns`) and serves content on different ports and protocols (`inetsim`).